If a parent decides to remove a player after finding out their child’s placement,

 The process includes the following steps:

-1. DYSA conducts an evaluation session for age group (starting for kids entering 3rd grade) near the middle of the Spring season.
+- DYSA conducts an evaluation session for age group (starting for kids entering 3rd grade) near the middle of the Spring season.
 Evaluations are conducted by an independent, professional soccer organization, unaffiliated with DYSA.
-Each field player will be ranked vs. the other field players in the age group.
+Each field player will be ranked vs. the other DYSA field players in the age group.

-2. Every field player will be evaluated by the coaches of the team they play for in the spring.
-Each team will submit two evaluations.
-One from the head coach, one from the designated assistant coach.
-Coaches will not be allowed to evaluate their children.
-Therefore, children of coaches will receive one coach evaluation.
+- Every DYSA field player will be evaluated by their head coach of the team they play for in the spring.
+Each team will submit 1 evaluation from the head coach.
+The head coach will solicit feedback from at least one designated assistant coach before final submission.

-4. Once the independent evaluation, the coach’s evaluation is returned and the Calibration Match is complete, the DYS Board members will compile the data and bring the DYSA Team Placement Committee together to discuss the results.
-The DYSA Team Placement Committee is made up of the DYSA Board members (President, VP of Coastal Youth Soccer, VP of Mini Youth Soccer and select board members) and all Head Coach’s (specific to a girls/boys age group).
+- Once the independent evaluation, the coach’s evaluation is returned and the Calibration Match is complete, the DYS Board members will compile the data and bring the DYSA Team Placement Committee together to discuss the results.
+The DYSA Team Placement Committee is made up of the DYSA Board members (President, VP of Coastal Youth Soccer, VP of Mini Youth Soccer, Pathway to Soccer Excellence Leader and select board members) and all Head Coach’s (specific to a girls/boys age group).

 The following criteria will be used to place field players:

 The purpose of multiple evaluations is to avoid a concentration of one opinion (positive or negative) from impacting player selection.
-No parent coaches will evaluate their own children.
-This will eliminate the potential for bias (positive or negative) from parents who previously were placed in the uncomfortable position of evaluating their children.
 Multiple evaluations will also relieve our volunteer coaches from the pressure of team selection.

 In the event of injury, illness, or other special circumstances, the DYSA leadership will consider all other completed evaluations conducted by DYSA Leadership, past evaluations, and other knowledge to best assess the field players' particular merits for placement.